SciRE-Solver: Accelerating Diffusion Models Sampling by Score-integrand Solver with Recursive Difference: Sampling Algorithms based on Recursive Difference for Diffusion Models

 \subsection{Parametrizable Time Trajectory}

 In SciRE-Solver, it is necessary to specify a time trajectory.
-Although SciRE-Solver can generate high-quality samples in just a few steps using existing quadratic and uniform time trajectories as shown in Appendix \ref{experiment-details}, it has been demonstrated in experiments in \cite{lu2022dpm} and \cite{zhang2023fast} that the optimal time trajectory can further improve the sampling efficiency.
-Therefore, we further propose two parametrized alternative methods for the $\rm{NSR}$ function to compute the time trajectory, respectively, named as \emph{NSR}-type and \emph{Sigmoid}-type time trajectories.
-Therefore, we propose two parameterized alternative method for computing the time trajectory of $\rm{NSR}$ function, named the \emph{NSR}-type and \emph{Sigmoid}-type trajectories, respectively.
+Although SciRE-Solver can generate high-quality samples in a few steps using existing quadratic and uniform time trajectories, it has been demonstrated in experiments in \cite{lu2022dpm} and \cite{zhang2023fast} that the optimal time trajectory can further improve the sampling efficiency.
+Here, we present two parametrizable alternative methods for the $\rm{NSR}$ function to compute the time trajectory, named as \emph{NSR}-type and \emph{Sigmoid}-type time trajectories.
 The comparative experiments are provided in Appendix \ref{experiment-details}.